ellisp/blog-source/_posts/2018-08-01-business-expectations.md

 <img src='/img/0127-csp.svg' width='100%'>

 Connected scatter plots like those above are probably the best exploratory tool for this sort of bivariate time series, but they're too ugly for lots of communication purposes.
-But in this case, we can see that generally, when business confidence is higher, then economic growth in the current period, and the next four periods forward (with gradually weakening relations) is likely to be higher too.
+But in this case, we can see that generally, when business confidence is higher, then economic growth in the current period and the next four periods forward (with gradually weakening relations) is likely to be higher too.
 However, there's a *lot* of noise in the relationship; check out for example the top left quadrant of any of the facets comparing business confidence (at various lags) with GDP, which show when business confidence was low, but economic growth ended up being high.

+It's worth noting that a fair chunk of the noise seems to come from the older data (darker in the image above).

 As a reference point, I've included the lagged value of quarterly growth itself.
 Later on, I'll be looking to see if business confidence helps us predict GDP more than just knowing the historical values of growth does, so this is the right thing to compare it to.
 The relationship between growth and its own lagged value is stronger than between growth and business confidence, as seen visually in the connected scatter plots above but also in simple correlations: